ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 ---
 date: 2024-10-24
-title: "How to Bake an Ortelius Pi Part 8 | OS, K8s and Worker Node Upgrades"
+title: "How to Bake an Ortelius Pi Part 8 | OS Upgrades, Microk8s Upgrades and Adding Worker Nodes"
-linkTitle: "How to Bake an Ortelius Pi Part 8 | OS, K8s and Worker Node Upgrades"
+linkTitle: "How to Bake an Ortelius Pi Part 8 | OS Upgrades, Microk8s Upgrades and Adding Worker Nodes"
 author: Sacha Wharton
 ---